gridcoin-community/Gridcoin-Site/wiki/snapshot.md

 layout: wiki
 ---

+# An official snapshot is no longer provided due to abuse.
+This page is retained for historical purposes.
 # Overview
 Snapshots are a copy of the blockchain at a particular point in time.
 Snapshots can help newer users to get into sync faster than syncing from 0.